elishamutang/calculator/README.md

 2. Set 0 as default value in calculator.

+Note-to-self for future improvements:

-Note-to-self: Create a dedicated function for buttons.
-Don't use forEach.
+1. Create a dedicated function for buttons.
 Remove global variables and localize them.
+2. Styling of calculator.